-Transient student status covers:

-- those who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS - those who hold degrees from universities other than AUS and who want to take course(s) at AUS but not toward a degree
+Transient student status is assigned to students who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS.

-Applicants seeking transient student status at AUS must submit to the Office of the Registrar the complete Transient Student Application available at www.aus.edu/registration/forms.
+Applicants seeking graduate transient student status at AUS and meeting the above criteria could be considered for graduate transient student admission.
+Applicants must submit to the Office of the Registrar the complete Transient Student Application available at www.aus.edu/registration/forms.

-Transient students may enroll in any university course for which they have the necessary academic background and qualifications.
+Graduate transient students may enroll in any university graduate-level course for which they have the necessary academic background and qualifications.
 They must register for courses through the Office of the Registrar.
 In courses with enrollment limits, priority is given to AUS students.

 Normally, a student can register as a transient student for no more than one academic year.
 Standard graduate tuition and fees apply.